There are at least three known reliquaries designed by the architect George Goldie, two are located in Ireland and one in York.

 There is thus a complexity in looking to the griffin as a symbol of support for the True Cross in the Bar Convent Reliquary.
 But, this complexity is nullified when we consider its location and that it could not but be intended as a Christian symbol.
 There is also the traditional association of the griffin as a guardian of treasures, and we cannot be in any doubt that the contents of the reliquary are considered as a treasure of Christian faith.
 The griffins that support the reliquary are thus both representative of Christ and guardians of his cross.
 What then is the possible meaning of the adaption of the griffins where they are altered in two of the supports and the head of the eagle is replaced with the head of a nun?

-Here we can look to the nineteenth-century philosopher Stephen Scotus Eriugena who asserted that the griffin was highly monogamous and mated for life and that when the mate died the other partner would never re-mate.
+Here we can look to the ninth-century philosopher Stephen Scotus Eriugena who asserted that the griffin was highly monogamous and mated for life and that when the mate died the other partner would never re-mate.
 “Tantae castitatis ferunt esse gryphum qui, dum semel coniugale consortium perdiderit, semper castitatem suam inviolatam conservat, prioris coniugii memorans.
 Quad etiam de turture, naturarums inquisatores tradunt’ (Periphyseon III.
 39; P.L.
 122, 738 C)

-The sisters in the convent are also protectors of the True Cross and have wed Christ who died on the Cross but are avowed to remain wedded to the living Christ that rose from the dead after the crucifixion.
+The sisters in the convent are also protectors of the True Cross and have wed Christ who died on the Cross but are also avowed to remain wedded to the living Christ that rose from the dead after the crucifixion.
 That Goldie had two sisters that joined the convent and brothers that were members of the clergy in and around York should permit us to assume that the symbolism used in the reliquary would speak both to the members of the Order but also to those aware of the meaning of the griffin and thus transfer this meaning to the sisters as depicted on the reliquary and as living guardians of the relic.

 The crowned females, complete with habit, symbolise